 Becoming a successful coach

-Over the past twenty years conversing with peers in the USA, it has been concluded that there are more want-a-be coaches at the lower level than at the College and Elite levels.
-With the recent plight of elite athletes, under investigation and receiving suspensions due to the use of steroids, the question must be asked: "How much do their coaches really care for their athlete's integrity".
-Pushing the limits of human potential is accepted within our sport; synthetically enhancing performances is a way of arrogantly breaking the rules.
-The rules of track and field are designed for fair play, both coach and athlete must stand by the principles of competition; winning by bending the rules must not part of the culture.
-Coaches must put pen to paper, develop a philosophical and ethical statement about why they coach track and field.
-Have a sport physiologist read the statement and if suggestions are made to make changes, do so.
+Over the past twenty years of conversing with peers in the USA, it has been concluded that there are more want-a-be coaches at the lower level than at the College and Elite levels.
+With the recent plight of elite athletes, under investigation and receiving suspensions due to the use of steroids, the question must be asked: "How much do their coaches care for their athlete's integrity".
+Pushing the limits of human potential are accepted within our sport; synthetically enhancing performances is a way of arrogantly breaking the rules.
+The rules of track and field are designed for fair play, both coach and athlete must stand by the principles of competition; winning by bending the rules must not be part of the culture.
+Coaches must put pen to paper, and develop a philosophical and ethical statement about why they coach track and field.
+Have a sports physiologist read the statement and if suggestions are made to make changes, do so.

 Track and Field is a highly competitive environment for both athletes and coaches.
 We expect the athlete to train, compete, be successful and progress to the next level.
 So too must the coach work to better themselves.
 Educate, communicate, philosophize, and ask other coaches for help.
 A coach must inspire, motivate and create a positive training environment to help their athletes succeed.
-Successful athletes, both at the beginning level and at the elite level, depend on a coach who is in control and is consistent.
-Become a great coach; Bill Bowerman may have been a thorn in the side of many officials and other coaches but his real focus was on his athletes and their success.
+Successful athletes, both at the beginning level and the elite level depend on a coach who is in control and is consistent.
+Become a great coach; Bill Bowerman may have been a thorn in the side of many officials and other coaches, but his real focus was on his athletes and their success.

 This article first appeared in:

 If you quote information from this page in your work, then the reference for this page is: